Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-If that doesn’t interest you, you can try water aerobics, which is exactly what it sounds like.
-Water aerobics is basically a form of resistance training in shallow water.
+Water aerobics is another popular activity.
+It’s basically a form of resistance training in shallow water.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.